-Some call it surf localism, some call it bad manners and some people don’t say anything at all, they just beat the crap out of other surfers.
+Some call it surf localism, some call it bad manners and some people don’t say anything at all.
+Instead, they just beat the crap out of other surfers.
 Unfortunately, localism in surfing is something that you need to be aware of, especially if you’re traveling around and visiting new spots.

-Yep, its the age-old situation of “Who the hell are you bru?” and “You better sit on the shoulder”.
+Yep, it’s the age-old situation of “Who the hell are you bru?” and “You better sit on the shoulder”.
 If you enjoy surfing, then you’ve probably experienced surf localism at some stage of your surfing journey.

 * Just to let you know that this article may contain affiliate links.
 If you click on them we might receive a small commission, at no extra cost to you.